See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: How much room does each person get in the transition area?
 Does everything have to be stored on the bike or in a bag, or can it be spread out?

-You’ll get about the space of a yoga mat underneath/around your racked bike.
+You’ll get about the space of a half yoga mat underneath/next to your racked bike.
 Keep everything compactly within that area, like this.
 Only the items that are required for the swim, bike, and run should be readily accessible.
 Everything else should be packed away.
 A small-to-medium backpack for extra gear is recommended.

 Question: Will there be assigned spots per participant in the transition area?

 Space in the transition area is on a first-come first-served basis.
-Arrive earlier to ensure you get a decent spot.
+Arrive earlier for an easier time finding a spot, and see the next FAQ item about how to rack your bike!

 Question: How should I rack my bike?